Nyovani Madise: Advisory experience

-Professor Nyovani Madise is one of the 15 scientists appointed by the UN Secretary-General to write the 2023 Global Sustainable Development Report.
+Madise is one of the 15 scientists appointed by the UN Secretary-General to write the 2023 Global Sustainable Development Report.
 The report will be launched as the world approaches the halfway point of the 2030 Agenda and struggles to rebuild in the aftermath (or in the midst) of the COVID-19 pandemic.
 It seeks to highlight solutions that can accelerate progress on the SDGs that will be urgently needed.
 She was also appointed Co-Chair of the next Global Environment Outlook Assessment Report.

 Nyovani is a Vice-Chair of the Population Council Board of Trustees, where she leads special projects.
 She is also a Trustee of the Liverpool School of Tropical Medicine.

 She is the Board Director of AmplifyChange LTD, which supports advocacy and activist groups working on these five priority areas, such as: (i) Eliminating gender-based violence, (ii) Removing barriers to safe abortion, (iii) Challenging stigma and discrimination, (iv)Improving sexual health of young people, and (v) Increasing access to reproductive health.

 Nyovani sits on the Advisory Group of Population and Public Health Early Career Advisory Group.
 She is the current Vice-Chair of the University of Malawi Council.